Localization techniques in circle-equivariant KK-theory: The -spectra of C*-algebras

 of Takai-Takesaki duality and the Green-Julg theorem, intertwines the group homomorphism \( \sigma_*\) and the group homomorphism of sclar multiplication by \(X\in \Laur \cong \Rep (\TT)\).

-Now by the same argument as in the commutative case, if \(\K^*_\TT (A)\) has finite dimension, then \(\TTspec (A)\) is the set of non-zero eigenvalues of the linear map \(X\) because it is the zero set of the minimal polynomial of the linear map \(X\), which is its spectrum. \end{proof}
+Furthermore, if \(\K^*_\TT (A)\) has finite dimension, then \(\TTspec (A)\) has nonzero annihilator ideal and the support is the set of non-zero eigenvalues of the linear map \(X\) because it is the zero set of the minimal polynomial of the linear map \(X\). \end{proof}